vtex-trainings/store-framework/responses/new-issue.md

-# Você terminou este passo com sucesso!
+# You have successfully completed this step!

-## Vá para o próximo passo:
+## Go to the next step:
 [{{ nextName }}]({{ nextIssue }})